Unraveling Time Series Causality with Granger Methods

 return beta_mle, var_mle, RSS

-Causality tests
+Causality Tests

 To test for simple causality from xx to yy, it is examined whether the lagged values of xx in the regression of yy on lagged values of xx and yy significantly reduce the error variance.
 By using the ordinary least squares (OLS) method, the following equation is estimated: